Interview Techniques for Filipinos

 A: State only the important and relevant ones to the job you are applying for.
-Kung may work experience ka na, describe in detail kung ano ang trabaho mo noon.
+Kung may work experience ka na, describe in DETAIL kung ano ang trabaho mo noon.
 Nag-operate ka na ba ng machines?
+Isa ito sa iyong mga selling points.
+Kung may alam/experience ka na sa machines ay IPALIWANAG mo ito sa kanila ng maigi.
 Mas maganda kapag SCRIPTED na ang isasagot mo sa tanong na ito upang hindi magulo.
 Huwag paligoy-ligoy.
-Mas maganda kung DETAILED BUT SHORT.
-Kung wala ka pang work experience/s, just say, ” I’m like a sponge that is always ready to absorb and learn anything that is useful for my job.
+Kung wala ka pa namang work experience/s, just say, ” I’m like a sponge that is always ready to absorb and learn anything that is useful for my job.
 I have an open mind and am very willing to adopt new skills and knowledge.”

 More Interview Techniques and Questions: